 - 11.1 The current legal provision on quantity restrictions for Hackney Carriages is set out in section 16 of the Transport Act 1985.
 This provides that the grant of a Hackney Carriage Licence may be refused, for the purpose of licensed Hackney Carriages "if, but only if, the local authority is satisfied that there is no significant demand for the services of Hackney Carriages (within the area to which the licence would apply) which is unmet". - 11.2 In 2014 the Licensing Authority undertook a demand survey which concluded that there was no significant demand for Hackney Carriages that was unmet.
-Therefore, it applied a limit of Hackney Carriage Vehicles as of 26th January 2015 for a period of three years. - 11.3 In 2017 a further demand survey was undertaken, the results of which concluded that there continued to be no significant demand for Hackney Carriages that is unmet.
-On 29th January 2018 Members resolved to keep a limit on Hackney Carriage Vehicles for a further period of three years. - 11.4 Any limit imposed by the Licensing Authority will be subject to the requirements of Part 12 of the Equality Act 2010 and any associated Regulations such that the proportion of the taxi fleet that is accessible to a disabled person complies with any requirement that may be set by Regulations. - 11.5 There are no powers for licensing authorities to limit the number of Private Hire Vehicles.
+Therefore, it applied a limit of Hackney Carriage Vehicles as of 26th January 2015 for a period of three years. - 11.3 The latest demand survey was undertaken in 2022, the results of which concluded that there continued to be no significant demand for Hackney Carriages that is unmet.
+On 30th January 2023, Members resolved to keep a limit on Hackney Carriage Vehicles for a further period of three years.
+The current limit is set at 321. - 11.4 Any limit imposed by the Licensing Authority will be subject to the requirements of Part 12 of the Equality Act 2010 and any associated Regulations such that the proportion of the taxi fleet that is accessible to a disabled person complies with any requirement that may be set by Regulations. - 11.5 There are no powers for licensing authorities to limit the number of Private Hire Vehicles.